-- 1) Refund requests must be made within thirty (30) days of paying the original testing fees with Headmaster.
-Requests for refunds made after 30 days will not be issued. - 2) To request a refund for testing fees paid, you must fill out and submit the Refund Request Form on D&SDT-Headmaster's main webpage at www.hdmaster.com.
+- 1) Refund requests must be made within thirty (30) days of original payment of testing fees with D&SDT-Headmaster.
+Any requests for refunds made beyond 30 days of the original payment of testing fees with Headmaster will not be issued. - 2) To request a refund for testing fees paid, you must fill out and submit the Refund Request Fillable Form 1405 on D&SDT-Headmaster's main webpage at www.hdmaster.com.
 No phone calls will be accepted. - 3) Refund requests made in the required time frame qualify for a full refund of any testing fees paid minus a \$35 refund processing fee.